sufiyannagaralli/Walmart-Sales-Data-Analysis-With-MySQL./README.md

 4. Which customer type buys the most?
 5. What is the gender of most of the customers?
 6. What is the gender distribution per branch?
-7. Which time of the day do customers give most ratings?
+7. Which time of the day do customers give the most ratings?
-8. Which time of the day do customers give most ratings per branch?
+8. Which time of the day do customers give the most ratings per branch?
-9. Which day fo the week has the best avg ratings?
+9. Which day of the week has the best average ratings?
 10. Which day of the week has the best average ratings per branch?